ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-4-array-algorithms.rst

 .. activecode:: rotate
    :language: java
+   :autograde: unittest

    The code below rotates array elements to the left.
 Note that you need to use an indexed loop for this because you need to change the array and access two elements at different indices.
 Try it in the |visualizer| with the CodeLens button.
 Can you change it to rotate the elements to the right instead?
+Hint: use a backwards loop.
    ~~~~
    public class Rotate
    {